werkstrom/WLED-PixelArtConverter/README.md

 ## Basic Operations

 1. First download the pixart.htm file and save it to some where on your computer.
-Any OS should do really since its purely run inside the browser. *Note: If you are only interested in the fastest and easiest way to run PixelArtConverter.
-Download the pixartmin.html file only.
-It has all of the functions but in a much smaller package.
-Also only one file to move around for you.*
+Any OS should do really since its purely run inside the browser. *Note: As of V 1.0.8 only the minified version is distributed as it has all the functionality, but in a smaller package.*
-2. Locate the index.html file.
-And open it
+2. And open the pixart.htm file in any modern browser.
 3. Select the settings according to your settup and what you want to do.
 4. Select an image (or drag and drop one) and make sure the preview is visable (the very small image).
 This indicates your image can be read by the tool
 5. Click the button below to convert your image.